coderjoe/coderjoe.github.com/_posts/2007-07-02-on-javascript-and-object-extention.markdown

 ---
 layout: post
 title: On Javascript and Object Extention
 wordpress_id: 67
 wordpress_url: /archive/2007/07/02/on-javascript-and-object-extention/
 comments: true
 categories:
-- coding
+- programming
 tags:
 - rant
-- web-development
-- JavaScript
 ---

 I find myself doing more and more Javascript development as the days go on, and while I do not consider myself an expert on the language, I do consider myself well versed enough to get things done the right way.

 More often than not my solutions will involve heavy use of the [Prototype.js](http://www.prototypejs.org) library to make my life a little bit easier.

 I won't be shy, I love this library.
 I love that it isn't based on XPath, and I love that it provides me with common extensions to common objects to make my life easier.
 It would seem, however, that there are quite a few people who disagree with me.

-Following the Rails Spinoffs mailing list (a hangout for users of [Prototype](http://www.prototypejs.org) and [Scriptaculous](http://script.aculo.us/) alike) I came across a post entitled "[Why I Don't Use the Prototype Javascript Library](http://blog.metawrap.com/blog/WhyIDontUseThePrototypejsJavaScriptLibrary.aspx)".
+Following the Rails Spinoffs mailing list (a hangout for users of [Prototype](http://www.prototypejs.org) and [Scriptaculous](http://script.aculo.us/) alike) I came across a post entitled "[Why I Don't Use the Prototype Javascript Library](https://blog.metawrap.com/2006/01/06/why-i-dont-use-the-prototype-js-javascript-library/)".
 As I'm always willing to be pointed in the right direction when I'm doing something wrong, curiosity got the best of me and I checked the site out.

 I've got to say, I'm quite surprised at the number of times I hear the arguments presented in this post.

 To be honest, I don't really understand what the problem is.